tomas-fryza/vhdl-course/lab2-logic/README.md

 ### Learning objectives

-After completing this lab you will be able to:

 * Use truth table, K-map, SoP/PoS forms of logic functions
 * Minimize logic functions
 * Understand signal assignments in VHDL